LightBurnSoftware/Documentation/MenuCommands.md

 To delete an object select it and click on the "Delete" icon in the edit menu.This will remove the object from the current file.
 ### Convert to path
 This converts a "shape" object, like a rectangle, ellipse, or text, into lines and curves that can be edited.
 The original shape information is lost, so you won't be able to change text with the text tool after using this.
 ### Close path
+Click on the "Close path" icon (or click Alt + C)

 ### Auto join selected shapes
 Looks at the start and end points of all the selected curves, and if any of them are close enough, connects them together into a single shape.
 Useful when importing DXF files, which don't contain connectivity information.
+Click on the "Auto join selected shapes" icon ( or click Alt + J)
 ### Settings

 ### Debug drawing
 This is mostly an internal tool for LightBurn developers that shows the bounds of shapes being drawn.
 ### Convert to cut
 Also an internal tool for LightBurn developers - It converts the selected shapes into the cuts that would be sent to the laser, and makes a new shape from the result.
 This is not how you produce gcode / cuts for your machine, it's just a debugging tool.
+Click on the "Convert to cut" icon (or click Ctrl + Shift + C)
 ## Tools Menu

 ## Arrange Menu